Our statement in response to COVID-19

-COVID–19 has also laid bare the historic and structural inequalities that already existed between us.
-The pandemic has disproportionately affected Black, Asian and Minority Ethnic (BAME) people, older and disabled people and their families, women, those in poverty, insecure housing or precarious employment and people who have come to the UK to escape difficult circumstances abroad.
+COVID–19 has laid bare the historic and structural inequalities that already existed between us.
+The pandemic has disproportionately affected Black, Asian and minoritized ethnic (BAME) people, older and disabled people and their families, women, those in poverty, insecure housing or precarious employment and people who have come to the UK to escape difficult circumstances abroad.
 We are renewed in our commitment to do away with these persistent injustices.

 Our National Health Service and welfare state were created out of the sense of shared identity and common purpose that emerged from the Second World War.
 That era also inspired the creation of an international human rights movement based on the inherent dignity of everyone and a vision of universal freedom from tyranny and want.
 This moment requires no less ambition.